kushagrayadv/ai-rag-system/README.md

 This repository contains the code for the final project for the course Artificial Intelligence(CS-GY 6613).

 The demo/outputs of the various milestones of the project are presented in the **milestone_outputs.ipynb** file.
+Results of fine-tuning the model can be viewed in the `finetuning_result.txt` file.
+All RAG pipeline flowcharts can be viewed separately at `screenshots/clearml/`.

 ### Note
 - Due to rate limitations while creating an instruction dataset (screenshots are added), we reduced that dataset to only include 1 repository and 5 youtube videos for each domain.